 There is no fixed turnaround time for the process of visa application of a foreign candidate and the process may take anywhere between 4 weeks to a few months.
 However, the chances improve if the visa application is properly prepared and lodged with all the necessary documentation and for this, the knowledge of HR staff does come handy.

-It’s no wonder that the process of hiring employees in foreign countries comes with legal formalities and procedures but in the long run it’s worth the effort and is encouraged to encourage diversity, cross-cultural communication and inclusion.
-Like any other country, China’s government encourages hiring overseas employees to build a substantial task force that could contribute along with the local workers towards the development of country.
+It’s no wonder that the process of hiring employees in foreign countries comes with legal formalities and procedures but in the long run, it’s worth the effort and is encouraged to encourage diversity, cross-cultural communication, and inclusion.
+Like any other country, China’s government encourages hiring overseas employees to build a substantial task force that could contribute along with the local workers towards the development of the country.

 4- Applicant’s process for work permit application